Lime, Auckland Council face New Year showdown as scooter trial expires

 Uber, which along with Google has been bankrolling the San Francisco-based Lime, will also be watching closely.

-The company sees a move to "mutli-modal" transport as the answer to inner-city congestion - from e-scooters to e-bikes and even walkers.
+The company sees a move to "multi-modal" transport as the answer to inner-city congestion - from e-scooters to e-bikes and even walkers.

 Uber's injection of hundreds of millions into Lime, and its purchase of e-bike operator Jump show it's serious about its multi-modal strategy, which one of the company's NZ staff says will be a major point of focus for 2019.